 I have always been keen on art, and can remember that passion to create being present even during my early school days.
 By my late teens, one of my paintings was chosen for inclusion in the Lancashire Artists Annual Exhibition at the Harris Art Gallery in Preston.
 Since 'artist' wasn't really considered a career option at this time I decided to study architecture, firstly at the Harris College and later at the Birmingham School of Architecture where I qualified as an Architect.
 Following this, I went on to practice architecture in England and Canada, before settling in Dublin in the early 1970's.
-Ireland has since been my home, and the place I have raised my family.
+Ireland has since been my home.

 I retired from architectural practice in 1991 in order to pursue my lifelong dream of dedicating myself full-time to painting and developing my creative ideas.
 It was a leap of faith at the time, with a young family to support, but when you go with your gut things often turn out quite well.